 Holistic Health Studies Graduate Certificate

-This 1-2 year program is available to students who are exploring their graduate options, but it's primarily designed for professionals with graduate degrees who want to expand their qualifications.
+This 1-year program is available to students who are exploring their graduate options, but it's primarily designed for professionals with graduate degrees who want to expand their qualifications.
 Individuals complete three core courses that are designed to acquaint them with the central aspects of holistic health and multi-cultural perspectives on healing.
 Students are also required to complete six elective credits in other areas of interest.
-Elective courses investigate subjects, such as holistic nutrition, environmental issues, spiritual wellness, energy work, meditation and herbology.
-A master's level certificate is received upon graduation.
+Elective courses investigate subjects such as holistic nutrition, environmental issues, spiritual wellness, energy work, meditation and herbology.
+A graduate certificate is received upon graduation.

 Master of Arts in Holistic Health Studies